-Strand 3.5 - Special Populations Indicator Citation Recommended Evidence Recommended Interview Questions Final Rating & Rationale: SO_SPOPo4: Special Populations Show how the school ensures that student's EL and SPED services are met. - SBE Rule 0520-01-09 - SBE Policy 3.206 - SBE Policy 3.207 - TILS A2, A3, A4, A5, D3 Schedule of EL or SPED services Redacted ILP or IEP meeting minutes (ensure the sample is devoid of any student information) How does the school ensure student's service minutes are being met and schedules are correct for SWDs and EL students?
-How does the school execute these schedules and service minutes with fidelity?
+Stran nd 3.5 - Special Popula ntions Indicator Citation Recommended Evidence Recommended Interview Questions Final Rating & Rationale: SO_SPOPo4: Special Populations Show how the school ensures that student's EL and SPED services are met. - SBE Rule 0520-01-09 - SBE Policy 3.206 - SBE Policy 3.207 - TILS A2, A3, A4, A5, D3 - Schedule of EL or SPED services - Redacted ILP or IEP meeting minutes (ensure the sample is devoid of any student information) How does the school ensure student's service minutes are being met and schedules are correct for SWDs and EL students?
+How does the school execute these schedules and service minutes with fidelity? improving at an effective rate.
+ELs receive the appropriate amount of service time daily as recommended by his or she screener and/or ELPA assessment score.
+The service time is set daily and executed with fidelity.
 Rating: ✓ Fully Meets the Indicator □ Partially Meets the Indicator □ Does Not Meet the Indicator □ Indicator Not Applicable The special education case manager provides service minutes as indicated in the IEP.
 The Director of Exceptional Education monitors the fidelity of service and schedules through check-in calls with parents or students.
 There are no EL students in the virtual school.

-Strand 3.5 - Special Populations Indicator Citation Recommended Evidence Recommended Interview Questions Final Rating & Rationale: SO_SPOPo5: Special Populations Show how the school provides appropriate staff and resources to support SWD and EL students. - ESSA, Title III § 3102 - SBE Rule 0520-01-09 - SBE Policy 3.206 - SBE Policy 3.207 - Staffing Documents - Class Rosters Describe the school's staffing model and how it is meets student needs.
+Stran nd 3.5 - Special Popula ations Indicator Citation Recommended Evidence Recommended Interview Questions Final Rating & Rationale: SO_SPOPo5: Special Populations Show how the school provides appropriate staff and resources to support SWD and EL students. - ESSA, Title III § 3102 - SBE Rule 0520-01-09 - SBE Policy 3.206 - SBE Policy 3.207 - Staffing Documents - Class Rosters Describe the school's staffing model and how it is meets student needs.
 What resources has the school used to ensure that SWD and EL students have the supports they need?
 Rating: